kheller18/seattle-crime-analysis/README.md

   ![application screenshot](Images/crime_overlay_2018_2020.png)

-  While the user is able to look zoom in to certain timeframes, this notebook offers other capabilities like looking at crime data over time.
-The user can view this data using an interactive plot to understand crime by type and there respective quantities over time.
+  While the user is able to look in to certain timeframes, this notebook offers other capabilities like looking at crime data over time.
+The user can view this data using an interactive plot to understand crime by type and their respective quantities over time.

   ![application gif](Images/crime_by_type_cumulative.gif)